odysseyindia/odyssey-tours/content/english/tim/itineraries/india-north-and-south/_index.md

           In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-Towards the South are Qutab Minar and Humayun's Tomb, both World Heritage Sites.
+Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
       - type: hotel
         url: >-